-- 6.1.1) Electric prods are not permitted. - 6.1.2) During cold weather, steps must be taken (trailer openings are suitably boarded up) to protect animals from wind chill, freezing rain, etc. - 6.1.3) During hot weather, hogs are loaded and unloaded promptly (no unnecessary stops along the way).
+- 6.1.3) During hot weather, hogs are loaded and unloaded promptly (no unnecessary stops along the way).
 Trailers are kept well ventilated.
-If the temperature is above 80 degrees F, hogs are sprinkled with water before loading or the truck must have a built-in sprinkler system.

-6.1.4) Transport Space Requirements (during normal weather conditions) should not exceed the following stocking densities per Transport Quality Assurance Guidelines:
+If the temperature is above 80 degrees F, hogs are sprinkled with water before loading or the truck must have a built-in sprinkler system. - 6.1.4) Transport Space Requirements (during normal weather conditions) should not exceed the following stocking densities per Transport Quality Assurance Guidelines: